travis-ci/docs-travis-ci-com/blog/_posts/2013-10-10-the-travis-family-is-growing.md

 </div>

 [Piotr](https://twitter.com/drogus) is not only a Rails and Ember contributor, but also a Polish Nicholas Cage impersonator!
-He started working for Travis as an [open source intern from Engine Yard](/blog/2012-10-22-engine-yard-sponsors-piotr-sarnacki-to-work-on-travis/), but has since joined us full time working on everything from our web UI, our API, and everything inbetween.
-Piotr has been instrumental is helping Travis scale, adding great new features, and generally making Travis more and more awesome every day.
+He started working for Travis CI as an [open source intern from Engine Yard](/blog/2012-10-22-engine-yard-sponsors-piotr-sarnacki-to-work-on-travis/), but has since joined us full time working on everything from our web UI, our API, and everything inbetween.
+Piotr has been instrumental is helping Travis CI scale, adding great new features, and generally making Travis CI more and more awesome every day.

 <br>